 Obtaining Risk Metrics

-Get the Value at Risk for each quarter.
-Here, the days within each quarter are considered for the Value at Risk.
+Get the Value at Risk for each week.
+Here, the days within each week are considered for the Value at Risk.
 This makes it so that you can understand within each period what is the expected Value at Risk (VaR) which can again be any period but also based on distributions such as Historical, Gaussian, Student-t, Cornish-Fisher.

 AAPL MSFT Benchmark